World War I reparations: Modern

 According to Slavieck, the "traditional interpretation of the treaty's impact on Germany" was that it "plunged the nation into an economic free fall".
 This view was shared by the German people, who believed the treaty was robbing Germany of its wealth.
 German banker Max Warburg said the terms of the treaty were "pillage on a global scale".
 Niall Ferguson says the German view was incorrect and "not many historians would today agree with Warburg".
 However, several historians agree with Warburg.
 Norman Davies writes that the treaty forced Germany to "pay astronomic reparations", while Tim McNeese states, "France and Britain had placed war damages on Germany to the tune of billions of gold marks, which the defeated Germans could not begin to pay in earnest".
-Ferguson says the reparations were "less of a burden than Keynes and others claimed" and that the "potential burden on national income of the annuity vary from 5 percent to 10 percent".
+Ferguson says the reparations were "less of a burden than Keynes and others claimed" and that the "potential burden on national income of the annuity vary from 5% to 10%".
 However, he cautions against underestimating the initial German effort to pay.
-Before the implementation of the Dawes Plan, Germany transferred between eight and 13 billion gold marks, which amounted to "between 4 and 7 percent of total national income".
-Ferguson says "the annuity demanded in 1921 put an intolerable strain on the state's finances" and that total expenditure between 1920 and 1923 amounted to "at least 50 percent of Reich revenue, 20 percent of total Reich spending and 10 percent of total public spending".
-Thus, Ferguson says, reparations "undermined confidence in the Reich's creditworthiness" and "were therefore excessive—as the German government claimed".
+Before the implementation of the Dawes Plan, Germany transferred between 8 and 13 billion gold marks, which amounted to "between 4 and 7% of total national income".
+Ferguson says "the annuity demanded in 1921 put an intolerable strain on the state's finances" and that total expenditure between 1920 and 1923 amounted to "at least 50% of Reich revenue, 20% of total Reich spending and 10% of total public spending".
+Thus, Ferguson says, reparations "undermined confidence in the Reich's creditworthiness" and "were therefore excessive — as the German government claimed".

-Hantke and Spoerer write that "reparation payments were indeed a severe economic burden for Germany" and that "the German economy was deprived of between one and 2.2 billion Reichsmark (RM) annually, which amounted in the late 1920s to nearly 2.5 per cent of Germany's GDP".
+Hantke and Spoerer write that "reparation payments were indeed a severe economic burden for Germany" and that "the German economy was deprived of between one and 2.2 billion Reichsmark (RM) annually, which amounted in the late 1920s to nearly 2.5% of Germany's GDP".
 Gerald Feldman writes, "there can be no question that the entire London schedule could be viewed as a way of reducing the reparations bill without the Allied publics being fully informed of what was going on.
-This was recognized by at least some German politicians, one of whom optimistically argued that 'the entente will only demand the 50 billion marks, not the rest.
-They have only called for the rest for domestic political reasons.'"
+This was recognized by at least some German politicians, one of whom optimistically argued that "the entente will only demand the 50 billion marks, not the rest.
+They have only called for the rest for domestic political reasons"."
 Feldman also says the prospect that the 'C' bonds would be evoked hung over the German Government like a "Damocles Sword".
 In addition to Feldman and Ferguson's opposition, Peter Kruger, Barry Eichengreen, and Steven Webb agree that "the initial German effort to pay reparations" was substantial and "produced an immense strain" on the German economy.